-5. Dealing with a debt collector
+5. Deal with a debt collector

-- It’s important to understand that if you make a partial payment, the counting down period starts again.
-If you make a payment or agree to do so after the SOL has run out, you may be accountable for the entire amount owed.
-For that reason, it’s critical that you get a final agreement from the collection agency before making any payments.
+Why is it important to know whether you’re within the SOL?
+Well, if you make a payment or agree to do so after the SOL has run out, you may still be held accountable for the entire amount owed.
+For that reason, you should confirm that you’re still within the SOL before you make any payments.

 Click here for reviews and user comments on the best debt settlement companies.